Concordium/concordium-node/docs/contracts.md

 in the Rust heap and the Haskell runtime maintains pointers to these structures.
 It also manages their lifetime and deallocates them when needed.
 This includes
 - module artifacts.
 This is a processed Wasm module that is easier and quicker to execute.
-It is design to be cheap to look up and deserialize from persistent storage.
+It is designed to be cheap to look up and deserialize from persistent storage.
 - for V1 contracts a suspended state of the execution.
 When a contract invokes an operation we must suspend its execution and store the state so it can be